SpongePowered/SpongeDocs/source/plugin/placeholders/creatingtokens.rst

 This is the minimum as specified by Sponge.

-If your placeholder is unable to provide text because the context does not provide the context or arguments it requires, the placeholder should return an empty ``Text`` and not throw an exception.
+If your placeholder is unable to provide text because the context does not provide the context or arguments it requires, the placeholder should return an empty ``Component`` and not throw an exception.

 .. tip::
   If you wish to provide the ability to add multiple arguments to your placeholder, consider specifying a way to split